akrameid/online-book-store/README.md

 ## Database Structure

-You can find database tables in file src/main/resources/schema.sql
+- You can find database tables in file src/main/resources/schema.sql
+- There are initial data in the system : 2 books and 2 users

 ## Unit Tests